anarchy-ai/LLM-VM/SERVER_API.md

 ```
 {
-    "prompt":"What is 2+2",
+    "prompt": "What is 2+2",
-    "context":"Answer the math problem with just a number.",
+    "context": "Answer the math problem with just a number.",
     "openai_key": <OPENAI-KEY>,
     "temperature":0,
     "finetune": true,